-John Kennedy increased the number of advisors and special forces in South Vietnam to 16,000.
+John Kennedy increased the number of advisers and special forces in South Vietnam to 16,000.
 He maintained his reluctance to deploy troops.

-John Kennedy realised that the Americans could not win in Vietnam.
-He also realised that he could not allow South Vietnam to fall to the Communists because it would cause his popularity to fall and risk his chance of a second term as President.
+Kennedy realised that America could not win the Vietnam War.
+However, he also knew that if South Vietnam fell to the Communists it would cause his popularity to fall and risk his chance of a second term as President.

 1963 (10th June)

-John Kennedy signed the Equal Pay Act designed to ensure equal wages for men and women.
+JFK signed the Equal Pay Act which promised equal wages for men and women.

 1963 (11th June)